 If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
 You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
 (For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).

-You pay a 20% coinsurance of the allowed amount for each DME item that you receive.
-The Part B deductible applies.
+You pay 20% of the allowed amount for each DME item that you receive.
+In most cases, the DME is billed monthly, and you will pay 20% of the allowed cost each month.